-Lower elementary students in Kindergarten, first grade, and second grade, without any older siblings, will be in the front of the elementary school for pick up.
+Lower elementary students in Kindergarten, first grade, and second grade, as well as any older siblings, will be in the front of the elementary school for pick up.
 Parents should remain in their vehicles during pick up and pull forward when possible.
 For student safety, and to keep the line moving, only four to five cars will load at a time.

-Upper elementary students in third, fourth, and fifth grade will pick up any younger siblings from the front of the school and be picked up in the fenced in lot.
+Upper elementary students in third, fourth, and fifth grade without younger siblings will be picked up in the fenced in lot.
 Parents should remain in their vehicles during pick up and pull forward when possible.
 For student safety, and to keep the line moving, only three to four cars will load at a time.